Sangramjit786/simple-springboot-rest-api-project/README.md

 # Spring Boot REST API Project

 A simple Spring Boot REST API project that demonstrates the fundamentals of building RESTful web services with Spring Boot.
-This repository ([simple-springboot-rest-api-project](https://github.com/Sangramjit786/simple-springboot-rest-api-project.git)) contains a **Spring Boot REST API microservice** designed to demonstrate the **fundamentals of REST APIs**.
-It provides a simple yet practical example of how to design, implement, and test REST endpoints with a **MySQL database integration**.

 ## 📋 Project Overview